Kunming: After World War II

-After 1949, Kunming developed rapidly into an industrial metropolis with the construction of large iron and steel and chemical complexes, along with Chongqing, Chengdu and Guiyang in the southwest.
+After 1949, Kunming developed rapidly into an industrial metropolis with the construction of large iron and steel and chemical complexes, advancing simultaneously with other cities in Southwestern China.
 A Minorities' Institute was set up in the 1950s to promote mutual understanding and access to university education among Yunnan's multiethnic population.
-The city consolidated its position as a supply depot during the Vietnam War and subsequent border clashes.
+The city consolidated its position as a supply depot during the Vietnam War and subsequent border clashes with the Vietnamese.
 Until Mao Zedong's death, in much of the rest of the country Kunming was still generally thought as a remote frontier settlement.

 Accordingly, the government utilized Kunming as a place where to exile people who had fallen politically out of favor, especially during the Cultural Revolution.

-In 1957, Kunming's rail link to Hanoi was re-opened (after being cut during World War II).
-It was cut again in 1979.
+In 1957, Kunming's rail link to Haiphong and Hanoi was re-opened (after being cut during World War II).
+It was cut again in 1979 and re-opened again in 1996.

-Since the economic reforms of the mid-1980s, Kunming has enjoyed increased tourism and foreign investment, for instance investors from Thailand trace their ancestries back to Yunnan.
+Since the economic reforms of the mid-1980s, Kunming has enjoyed increased tourism and foreign investment.
 Several Thai Chinese banks have offices in Kunming, for example, Kasikorn Bank and Krung Thai Bank.
 Princess Maha Chakri Sirindhorn of Thailand has visited Kunming many times to study Chinese culture and promote friendly relations.

-Rail link to Vietnam re-opened again in 1996.
+In the 1980s and 1990s, the city center was rebuilt, with Swiss help, in its current 'modern' style to impress visitors attending the 1999 World Horticultural Exposition.
+It was primarily during 1997 and 1998 that much of the city's roads, bridges and high rises were built.
+Today the after-effects of the Expo are apparent in more than just the physical improvements to the city—it was the Expo that made the outside world take notice of Kunming, which was relatively unknown at the time.

 In July 2005, the second Greater Mekong Subregion (GMS) Summit was held in Kunming, with government leaders from China, Laos, Myanmar (Burma), Thailand, Cambodia, and Vietnam participating.
 There, China agreed to lend its neighbors more than $1 billion for a series of projects.
-China was then promoting GMS cooperation as a first step toward building an eventual China-ASEAN Free Trade Area.
+China promoted GMS cooperation as a first step toward building an eventual China-ASEAN Free Trade Area.

+Bus bombings occurred on 21 July 2008 when explosions aboard two public buses in downtown Kunming killing 2 people.

-Infrastructure improvements have been underway to improve links between Kunming and Southeast Asia in time for the 2010 China-ASEAN Free Trade Area.
-The FTA is expected to make Kunming a trade and financial center for Southeast Asia.
+Infrastructure improvements were underway to improve links between Kunming and Southeast Asia in time for the 2010 establishment of the China-ASEAN Free Trade Area.
+The FTA made Kunming a trade and financial center for Southeast Asia.
 In addition to physical improvements to enhance Kunming's trade with Southeast Asia, the central and provincial governments have made financial preparations to assist the city's emergence.
-At the end of 2004, the central government approved Kunming to be one of the 18 mainland cities in which foreign banks could conduct business in renminbi.

-In the 1980s and 1990s, the city center was rebuilt, with Swiss help, in its current 'modern' style to impress visitors attending the 1999 World Horticultural Exposition.
-It was primarily during 1997 and 1998 that much of the city's roads, bridges and high rises were built.

-The World Horticultural Expo was widely regarded as a public relations success for Kunming.
-Today the after-effects of the Expo are apparent in more than just the physical improvements to the city—it was the Expo that made the outside world take notice of Kunming, which was relatively unknown at the time.